For each point in the given point pattern, this function finds

 the index of the point's

-is specified, the algorithm finds
+nearest neighbour.
+If k is specified, the algorithm finds

-th nearest neighbour.
-The function nnwhich
+each point's kth nearest neighbour.
+The function nnwhich is generic, with

-method for point patterns (objects of class "ppp"
+method for point patterns (objects of class "ppp")

 and a default method which are described here, as well as a method for